rwgk/cccl/docs/cuda_parallel/developer_overview.rst

 This works, but it's not optimal.
 If you take a look at the resulting cubin, you'll see that it contains a function call.
 But if you'd compile this operator as part of the C++ translation unit, the function would be inlined.
-Apart from presense of function call protocol, linking PTX causes extensive use of local memory.
+Apart from presence of function call protocol, linking PTX causes extensive use of local memory.
-Given millions of threads launched by parallel algorithms, this leads to significant memory trafic and suboptimal performance.
+Given millions of threads launched by parallel algorithms, this leads to significant memory traffic and suboptimal performance.

-To fix this, we have to use different intermediate representation.
+To fix this, we have to use a different intermediate representation.
 So instead of PTX, we use `LTO-IR <https://developer.nvidia.com/blog/cuda-12-0-compiler-support-for-runtime-lto-using-nvjitlink-library/>`_.
-It allows us to avoid consts associated with separate compilation.
+It allows us to avoid costs associated with separate compilation.

-As of the version 0.60, numba.cuda supports LTO-IR.
+Starting with numba v0.60, numba.cuda supports LTO-IR.
 It's sufficient to change our compilation line to:

 .. code-block:: python

-    ltoir, _ = numba.cuda.compile(op, sig=numba.int32(numba.int32), target='cuda', options={'link': True})
+    ltoir, _ = numba.cuda.compile(
+        op, sig=numba.int32(numba.int32), target="cuda", options={"link": True}
+    )

 On the C++ end, it's sufficient to replace PTX with LTOIR: